Welcome to Audax K.C.!

 Contact the RBA if you have any questions!

-The 2025 Audax K.C.
-Rouleur Series
+The 2026 Audax K.C.

 What is a “Rouleur Series”?

 The term “Rouleur” comes from the French, and is used to describe a rider who is strong and consistent over a long distance.
 Well, that sounds like our kind of rider!
-Similar to the ACP’s Super Randonneur award the Rouleur Award challenges riders to complete a set of rides of incrementally increasing distance within a calendar year.
+Similar to the ACP’s Super Randonneur award, the Rouleur Award challenges riders to complete a set of rides of incrementally increasing distance within a calendar year.
 Where the Rouleur award differs is the addition of a Dart Populaire, and - relatively speaking - the required distances are shorter than typical P-B-P Qualifying brevets.

 If you’re already a seasoned randonneur, think of the Rouleur series as a pre-season “warm-up”.
 If you’re looking for a way to ramp up to another successful year of randonneuring, this new series is the perfect springboard to shake out your legs and your gear before the distances stretch out beyond 200 kilometers.